mephisto83/a-frame-components/docs/gui-button.md

-# `a-gui-button` Documentation
+# `frame-gui-button` Documentation

-The `a-gui-button` is a customizable GUI button component for AFRAME, designed to provide interactive button functionality within VR environments.
-This guide will help you understand how to implement and customize the `a-gui-button` in your AFRAME projects.
+The `frame-gui-button` is a customizable GUI button component for AFRAME, designed to provide interactive button functionality within VR environments.
+This guide will help you understand how to implement and customize the `frame-gui-button` in your AFRAME projects.

 ## Registering the Primitive

-`a-gui-button` is registered as a primitive in AFRAME using the `AFRAME.registerPrimitive` method.
+`frame-gui-button` is registered as a primitive in AFRAME using the `AFRAME.registerPrimitive` method.
 This registration includes the default components that make up the button and mappings for various configurable properties.

 ### Default Components: